 WHAT WE NEED

-Currently needed: Macaroni and cheese, syrup, potatoes, onions, pork and beans, canned and dry beans, green beans, pineapple, soups, canned fish and meats, dry and evaporated milk, jello and pudding mixes, syrup, hot chocolate, instant oatmeal, baking mixes/supplies, and popcorn.
-Magazines & children books for the waiting area; new or gently used, clean, blanket, sheets & towels.
+Currently needed: Cereals, instant oatmeal, macaroni and cheese, syrup, potatoes, onions, pork and beans, canned and dry beans, green beans, pineapple, soups, canned fish and meats, dry and evaporated milk, jello and pudding mixes, syrup, hot chocolate, baking mixes/supplies, popcorn, magazines & children’s books for the waiting area, new or gently used/clean blankets, sheets, and towels.